pukkapies/dl-imperial-maths/assignments/week_6/final_assignment.md

 * Write a report to summarise the research work carried out for this assignment
 * Provide example generations from your trained model

+This assignment is intentionally quite open-ended and has a lot of scope for different model choices; you are encouraged to dig deeper into the area that interests you the most.

 ### The dataset

 The dataset itself can be downloaded from [here](http://mmlab.ie.cuhk.edu.hk/projects/ "CelebA dataset").
 (Note the dataset can also be downloaded from [Google Drive](https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8 "CelebA dataset") or [Baidu Drive](https://pan.baidu.com/s/1eSNpdRG#list/path=%2FCelebA "CelebA dataset")).
 Make sure to download the aligned and cropped version of the dataset.
 In this version, the images have been roughly aligned using similarity transformation according to the two eye locations.